Nilstrieb/game-wip-dontplay/design/design.md

 ## Number of stuff

-- Up to 1000 tiles (1024*1024 tile sprite sheet)
 - At least 50 ore types + 50 gem/etc. types.
 Copper/Coal could be an ore-gem/etc. pair for example.
 - On average, one new pair every 750 meters, up to 37 kilometers.
   The last stretch of 3 km to the bottom is a "buffer zone" of no new content, just more of the same.
 - The rate of new pairs could start out quicker, for example every 300 meters or so, to make early-game less boring, but gradually become less frequent, up to a kilometer gap.
 - At least 50 stone types
 - Maybe background tiles and other stuff, like different break overlay animations

 # Multiplayer